 Processing/agency for other companies' credit cards is a service provided on a contractual basis for processing and use of the Company's ATMs, for which the Company receives fees from its partner companies.
-Business agency refers to card processing and receivables collection businesses conducted by subsidiaries as outsourcing businesses, which receive fees from their partner companies.
+Business agency refers to receivables collection businesses and temporary staffing businesses, which receive fees from their partner companies.
 Revenue is recognized when service is rendered, and the performance obligation is satisfied on a contractual basis.